WCS Grazing Mixes

 WCS COOL SEASON GRAZING MIX

-This mix of Forage Peas, Oats, Spring Barley, Spring Triticale and hybrid brassica is designed for Spring or Fall planting.
+This mix of Forage Peas, Oats, Spring Triticale and hybrid brassica is designed for Spring or Fall planting.
 Graze in 40 to 60 days.
 Follow with the WCS Summer Grazing Mix to extend the season of high energy grazing.

 WCS SUMMER GAME PLOT MIX

-The Summer Game Plot Mix is an 8 way mix of Soybean, Sunn Hemp, Proso Millet, Sorghum, Oats, Sunflowers, Buckwheat, and Phacelia.
+The Summer Game Plot Mix is an 8 way mix of Cow Pea, Sunn Hemp, Proso Millet, Sorghum, Oats, Sunflowers, Buckwheat, and Phacelia.
 This mix is designed to be planted in June or after soil temperatures reach 65F.
 This super charged mix is a delight for deer, turkey and other game birds.
 The diversity of plant height will provide security for grazing and cover.
 Drill into heavily grazed or tightly mowed sod pasture or residue remaining after cash crop.

 WCS WINTER GAME PLOT MIX

-The Winter Game Plot Mix is a 8 way mix of Legume, Small Grain and Brassica plants including Forage Pea, Balansa Clover, Cahaba Vetch, Oats, Triticale, Radish, Turnip, and Phacelia.
+The Winter Game Plot Mix is a 8 way mix of Legume, Small Grain and Brassica plants including Forage Pea, Balansa Clover, Hairy, Oats, Triticale, Radish, Turnip, and Phacelia.
 This mix is designed to be planted in August through September to provide winter and spring grazing.
 Drill into heavily grazed or tightly mowed sod pasture or residue remaining after cash crop.
 With favorable weather conditions this mix will be available for grazing in 60 to 90 days and will persist through the winter and following spring.

 WCS CLOVER GAME PLOT MIX